Maggomann/filament-model-translator/README.md

 # This is my package filament-model-translator
+Currently there is no configuration setting.

+The package translates the Eloquent models using a currently specified translation file.
+The Eloquent models are used internally in [filament's](https://filamentphp.com/ Resources and RelationManagers for translation.
+This package provides traits for the Resources and RelationManagers to translate them automatically.

 ## Work in progress (wip)
 This package is still under development.
 Use at your own risk.